jurassix/web-embed-lab/docs/CAPTURE_SYNTAX.md

 # Web site capture syntax (aka timeline.json)

-TODO: Document the JSON syntax used to store the capture timeline meta-data that is eventually used to create a page formula.
+The timeline.json created during a target site capture store the meta-data for the browsing session that are eventually used to create a page formula.

+Example:

 	{
 		"started": 1561999823,
 		"ended": 1561999838,
 		"hostname": "www3.hbc.com"
-		"requests": ...
+		"requests": [ see below ]
 	}

+`started` and `ended` are unix timestamps.

+`hostname` holds only the hostname of the capture and is used when rewriting URLs during page formulation.

-## Request timeline
+## `requests`

-	requests = [
+Examples:

 		{
 			"timestamp": 1561999827,
 			"url": "https://example.com:443/",